drawsmcgraw/tacticalprogramming/content/pks-k8s-handoff-workflow.md

 * A PKS admin, e.g. `pks-admin`
 * A k8s admin, e.g. `k8s-admin`

 Give the PKS admin the `pks.clusters.admin` UAA role.
-Do not give the k8s admin any roles.
+You do not need to give the k8s admin any roles.
 They will auth via the role bindings later.
+However, if you'd like to allow them to list the k8s clusters available with the `pks` command, you can give them the `pks.clusters.read` role.

 By the way, remember the credentials.
 You'll need them later.